-Are you apprehensive about the New Standard's Check ?
+Are you apprehensive about taking the New Standard's Check Test ?

-Our instructor Bill Harkess is a former DSA ADI Supervising Examiner that now specialises in providing training for ADI's to develop their teaching skills and techniques to meet the New DVSA Standard's Check.
+My name is Bill Harkess, I am a former DSA ADI Supervising Examiner that now specialises in providing training for ADI's to develop their teaching skills and techniques to meet the New DVSA Standard's Check.

-As a former ADI Supervising Examiner he is fully conversant with all the new requirements for the Standard's Check introduced in 2014.
-He provides accurate practical training to pass the new Standard's Check on a 1-2-1 basis for £30 per hour.
+As a former ADI Supervising Examiner, I am fully conversant with all the new requirements for the Standard's Check introduced in 2014.
+I provide accurate practical training to pass the new Standard's Check on a 1-2-1 basis for £30 per hour.

 The new Standards Check commenced on 7th April 2014.
 The new system seeks evidence that a driving instructor can deliver a non-judgemental and client-centred approach to their training.
 The change in the method of assessment is research based and will seek to improve the standards of training delivered in the UK.